 Release the power button when the screen goes black – but continue to hold the other two buttons until the chrome error screen appears and then release them also.
 This will reboot your Chromebook into Recovery mode.
 A screen will appear claiming that Chrome OS is missing or damaged.
 Chrome is not really missing or damaged.
 But they are hoping to scare you.
 Be brave!

-Now for Stage 3.
-Press Control plus D on your keyboard.
+Now Press Control plus D on your keyboard.
 This will begin the process for putting your Chromebook into Developer mode.

 The screen will say “To turn OS Verification OFF, press ENTER.”